mcorino/wxRuby3/README.md

 This last command is a fully automated setup procedure provided by the wxRuby3 **CLI** installed with the gem.
-This procedure (by default) will analyze your system and install (after asking your consent) any missing software requirements and build the wxRuby3 extension libraries (including a embedded copy of wxWidgets if necessary).
+This procedure (by default) will analyze your system and install (after asking your consent) any missing software requirements and build the wxRuby3 extension libraries (including an embedded copy of wxWidgets if necessary).
 It may take quite a while depending on your system (around 10-15 minutes on a modern PC but could be significantly longer on 'older' PC's) but you can mostly sit back and relax.